arslan38/blink-detection/README.md

 - But I want to detect blink.
 But I wanted to detect blinking.
 Therefore, I have compared the two lines that I have obtained in very short intervals in a while loop and I have taken the ratio of these ratios.

-- If the final ratio is lower than the threshold which I set, our algorithm send a 'blinked' message to our C# GUI with blinktext.txt.
+- If the final ratio is lower than the threshold which I set, our algorithm send a 'blinked' message to our console.
 You can check Image 2 for the ratio of ratios.

-#### GUI in C#

-- When the user press the Start Detecting button C# runs python code(blinking_detectionD.py).
-It can take 10 seconds to start detecting.
-If the user doesn't blink for 25 seconds, a warning message appears in the lower right corner of the screen.
-- Having trouble button deletes the contents of the blinktext1.txt file. blinktext1.txt file contains 'exit' information for while in python code.
-If any conflict happens and this text becomes 'exit' before the start, the user should press the Having Trouble button.

 ---